H.R. Giger is the pioneer of Fantastic Realism. His artworks are iconic and define the very notion of sci-fi horror. His biomechanical dreamscapes...

 For Disney’s acolytes, spotting hidden references that link different movies brings more excitement and joy than unwrapping presents.
 But what if the fan is also an art lover?
 Well, the knowledgeable Disney animators have that covered.
-Join us in this Real Art Easter egg hunt and don't forget to bring a basket!
+Join us in this real art hunt!

 [Narrator:] Long ago, in the faraway land of ancient Greece there was a golden age of powerful gods, extraordinary heroes and greatest and strongest of all these heroes was the mighty Hercules.
 But what is the measure of a true hero?
 Now, that is what our story…